Rigid Bodies

 Dynamic

 Dynamic rigid bodies are bodies that have a finite mass and inertia tensor.
 They can be influenced by forces such as gravity and respond to collisions with other rigid bodies.
-Dynamic rigid bodies are typically used for parts/loads that move through the machine and for parts of the machine that are moved by joints or driven by motors.
+Dynamic rigid bodies are typically used for parts that move through a machine, or for parts that are moved by joints or driven by motors.

 Kinematic

-Kinematic rigid bodies are bodies that have an infinite mass.
+Kinematic rigid bodies are bodies that have infinite mass.
 They are not influenced by forces and can only be moved by setting their velocity or position.
 They can influence dynamic rigid bodies through collisions, but are not themselves influenced by collisions.
-Kinematic rigid bodies are typically used for parts of a machine that can be assumed to be physically fixed/grounded, such as conveyors.
+Kinematic rigid bodies are typically used for parts of a machine that can be assumed to be physically fixed or grounded, such as conveyors.

 Attached

-Specifies that the entity should have no rigid body, but that its collider should be attached to the nearest ancestor’s rigid body in the hierarchy.
-This can be used to create compound/composite collision geometry (such as a table consisting of a table top and four legs).
+Attached rigid bodies specify that the entity should have no rigid body, but that its collider should be attached to the rigid body of the nearest ancestor entity in the hierarchy.
+This can be used to create compound/composite collision geometry, such as a table consisting of a table top and four legs.

 Mass and Inertia

-The mass for the rigid body can be specified directly.
+The mass for the rigid body can be specified directly in the inspector.
 The inertia tensor is calculated automatically from the collision geometry attached to the rigid body.
 Interactions (constraints) involving rigid bodies with high mass ratios require many iterations to converge.
-It is recommended to reduce mass ratios where possible, and to increase the solver iterations to improve stability when necessary.
+It is recommended that you reduce mass ratios where possible, and increase the number of solver iterations to improve stability when necessary.

 Damping

 Linear and angular damping can be used to approximate air resistance and joint friction.
-The values represent a percentage of the linear and angular velocities respectively that should be lost each time-step.
+The value of the coefficients specify 1 / t, where t represents the time over which the body should lose half its velocity.

 Axis Locks

-Translation and rotation for a rigid body can be restricted in and about one or more of the global axes.
+Translation and rotation for a rigid body can be restricted in and about one or more of the global axes respectively.
 This can be used to restrict motion to a 2D plane, or to disable rotation entirely.

 Velocity

-Both dynamic and kinematic rigid bodies have a linear and angular velocity.
+Dynamic and kinematic rigid bodies have a linear and angular velocity.
 You can query these velocities at any time using a custom scripted component.
-ProtoTwin additionally includes the linear velocity sensor and angular velocity sensor components, which provide signal outputs for reading the velocity values from PLCs and/or Python clients.
+There are also linear velocity sensor and angular velocity sensor components, which provide signal outputs for reading the velocity values from PLCs and/or Python clients.

 import { Component, type Entity, type Handle, PhysicsComponent } from "prototwin";